Zeroscapez/PingMontior2024/README.md

 3. Run without debugging enabled
 4. In the "Enter IP Address" text block, enter a valid IP Address
 5. Press the start button
-6. To stop the program, hit the stop button or close it
+6. To stop the program, hit the stop button or close it.

 Note: For Option A and B you must allow the program through firewall